-How to Treat and Cure Your Stiff Neck or Shoulder to Ease the Pain
+How to Treat and Cure Your Stiff Neck or Shoulder to Ease the Pain in 12 Easy Steps

 What Causes Neck or Shoulder Pain?

 The main cause of neck or shoulder pain is poor posture.
 You can treat and cure a stiff neck, frozen shoulders and upper back ache, even headaches and migraine by being well aware of your posture.
 There is no such thing as a short neck.
 We all possess 7 cervical vertebrae.
 A short neck is merely curved too deeply.
-The neck supports the head, so it obvious that if the head is carried too far in front of the body instead of directly above the spine, where it belongs, the muscles at the back of the neck are doing unnecessary overtime.
+The neck supports the head, so it is obvious that if the head is carried too far in front of the body instead of directly above the spine, where it belongs, the muscles at the back of the neck are doing unnecessary overtime.
 Permanently tense and raised shoulders, poor sleeping habits, stress, or cold drafts also contribute to neck and shoulder pain.
 The overload in muscle tension just to hold your head up, but in the wrong way, can eventually escalate into chronic headaches and migraine.
 Oh dear, what to do, what to do?

 First let us look at the shoulder area to create the strong base needed to help the neck support the head.

 The main muscles that work the shoulders are the trapezius, the pectoralis (pecs) and the latissimus dorsi (lats) muscles; their job is to move the arm.
 Muscles work in a chain reaction fashion.
 When the arm rotates inward, it takes the shoulder with it.
 As this happens, the muscles at the front of the shoulder tighten while the muscles of the upper back become overstretched and weak.
 This results in:

 - tight muscles in the front of the shoulder

 Anyone who works for long hours at a desk is prone to this imbalance.